-- Acadience A web-based screener used to assess & track student growth in areas of reading and math. - Accelerated Reader Motivation and enrichment reading program - After-School Tutoring This program is available for students requiring additional support for success. - ❖ Art Each student attends art class during each specials rotation. - Coding Lab Coding is an interactive and collaborative approach for learning the basic fundamentals of computer programming using a variety of technology and robotic devices. - EIP Early Intervention Program - Enrichment/Intervention Students are given the opportunity to receive additional support in the areas they are experiencing difficulty or to excel in the areas in which they are performing at or above grade level. - ❖ Flocabulary- A library of songs, videos and activities for K-12 online learning. - ❖ Gifted Program for gifted students - Hands-On Science Lab Each student attends the science lab for one hour each specials rotation. - Internet Access to the Internet by students is closely monitored.
-A signed permission form is required for a student to access the Internet - Keyboarding Without Tears Each student attends keyboarding class for one hour each specials rotation to learn keyboarding fundamentals, including typing fluency and speed. - Moby Max Closes learning gaps for students. - Music Each student attends music class for one hour each specials rotation.
+- Acadience A web-based screener used to assess & track student growth in areas of reading and math. - Accelerated Reader Motivation and enrichment reading program - Art Each student attends art class during each specials rotation. - Coding Lab Coding is an interactive and collaborative approach to learning the basic fundamentals of computer programming using a variety of technology and robotic devices. - EIP- Early Intervention Program - Enrichment/Intervention Students are given the opportunity to receive additional support in the areas they are experiencing difficulty or to excel in the areas in which they are performing at or above grade level. - Flocabulary- A library of songs, videos and activities for K-12 online learning. - Gifted Program for gifted students - Hands-On Science Lab Each student attends the science lab for one hour each specials rotation. - Internet Access to the Internet by students is closely monitored.
+A signed permission form is required for a student to access the Internet. - Keyboarding Without Tears Each student attends keyboarding class for one hour each specials rotation to learn keyboarding fundamentals, including typing fluency and speed. - Moby Max Closes learning gaps for students. - Music Each student attends music class for one hour each specials rotation.

 - P.E.
-Each student attends PE on a regular rotation. - Project Lead The Way Computer science education training through the science enrichment class. - Star Math Diagnostic Assessment used to measure instructional level in math - Star Reading Diagnostic Assessment used to measure instructional level in reading. - Study Island-Provides standards-based assessment and instruction.
+Each student attends PE on a regular rotation. - Project Lead The Way Computer science education training through the science enrichment class. - Star Math Diagnostic Assessment used to measure instructional level in math. - Star Reading Diagnostic Assessment used to measure instructional level in reading. - Study Island-Provides standards-based assessment and instruction.